aubreymoore/code-for-CRB-damage-ai/README.md

 ## Introduction

 This repository contains code and documentation for object detectors which scan images to detect coconut palms and distinctive damage to these palms (v-shaped cuts) caused coconut rhinoceros beetles.
-Details and background can be found in [this unfunded preproposal](https://aubreymoore.github.io/serdp-crb-damage/preproposal.pdf).

-## Current status

-Detection models for CRB damage were originally trained using a RCNN model.
+Detection models for CRB damage were originally trained using a RCNN model in 2020.
 These models detected coconut palms in images, placed bounding boxes around them, and classified damage using a five point index (none, low, medium, high, and dead).
 An additional detector detected v-shaped cuts and placed polygons around these.
 These models were tested in roadside surveys on Guam.